Environmental activities in 2016

-All limits for emissions to water and air as set out in Braviken's environmental permit were complied with in 2015.
+All limits for emissions to water and air as set out in Braviken's environmental permit were complied with in 2016.
+A guide value for emissions to water of organic matter (COD) was exceeded in June.
 No complaints about the site were made by the public and no disruptions to operations or similar incidents occurred on the site that could lead to adverse effects on people and the environment.

 Energy integration between the mill and nearby Braviken Sawmill was implemented in 2010, making it possible to meet the sawmill's heat energy needs.
 The sawmill supplies chips to the mill that are used in the production of paper, which cuts down on the need for transport, among other benefits.
 The sawmill also supplies the mill with biofuels.

 Permits for operation